 Notes

-Note 1 – Chicken breast can be used, however once cooked in step 3, it needs to be removed from the pan.
+Note 1 – Boneless, skinless chicken breast can be used.
+However, once cooked in step 3, it needs to be removed from the pan.
 Return it to the pan in step 8 at the same time as the noodles.
 This stops the chicken from overcooking and drying out.

 MAKE AHEAD